Govind Singh

 Though digital marketing has blatantly replaced the existing practices of SEO, you shouldn't underestimate it being a forgotten hero.
 Search Engine Optimization is still an important component of your online marketing campaign.
 Don't easily trust those prevailing myths surrounding SEO.

-21 Blunt SEO Myths and Misconceptions to Avoid
+21 SEO Misconceptions to Avoid

 1. SEO Is Dead:

 Whether you're an experienced SEO or a novice, you have already heard 'SEO is dead' many thousand times.
-Search portal Search Engine Watch had written an exhaustive article covering the topic in very detail.
+Search portal Search Engine Watch has written an exhaustive article covering the topic in every detail.
 Of course, this is the biggest myth around this practice.
 And if you believe it, the rest of the article is of no use for you.
 No one can reject the fact that algorithms and search engines are not disappearing anytime soon.
 So, you can still trust SEO to ensure traffic and visibility on your website.

 2. SEO Is All About Keywords